open-science-promoters/contibutor_manager/README.md

 # this is an open source project, please join the team!

 Team:
-- julien colomb, ideation and initiator write your name here!
+- julien colomb, ideation and initiator, julien.colomb at fu-berlin.de
+- write your name here!

 ## putative inputs